 In many school systems, parents, teachers, and administrators are attempting to create environments that are safe for all children, yet thousands leave home each day fearing the school-yard bully.
 “Everything depends on the school culture,” says clinical psychologist Dr. Joel Haber.
-Known as “The Bully Coach,” Haber is a nationally recognized expert who has spent more than 20 years working to identify and prevent abusive behaviors.
+Known as “The Bully Coach,” Haber is a nationally recognized expert who has spent more than two decades working to identify and prevent abusive behaviors.
 His experience has led him to conclude that the key to bullying prevention is consistent responses from schools, families, and the community.

 What Is Bullying?

 According to Haber, bullying occurs when someone with more power repeatedly hurts someone with less power, intentionally and unfairly.
 While the typical image of bullying involves physical confrontations, bullies also use their social and verbal skills to create an “imbalance of power,” making themselves feel better at someone else’s expense.